-Credit provided to depository institutions through the discount window has continued to decline.
-In particular, primary credit has generally returned to levels seen prior to 2007.
-As presented in table 6, the lendable value of collateral pledged by depository institutions with discount window loans outstanding on August 25, 2010, was less than \$500 million; discount window credit outstanding on that date amounted to \$94 million (most of it under the seasonal credit program).
+Credit provided to depository institutions through the discount window fell slightly in October 2010, but remains generally around the levels seen prior to 2007.
+As presented in table 6, the lendable value of collateral pledged by depository institutions with discount window loans outstanding on October 27, 2010, was less than \$500 million; discount window credit outstanding on that date amounted to \$76 million.